ankur27aggarwal/dummy/README.md

   * Injecting Type 2 clones(Renamed CLones):- Modifications in identifier names including Type 1 changes<br>

 - Step 2 :- Generating Features:-
-  * Next step was to look for the features which could be used to distinguish each of these programs,thus we performed lexical analysis using JAVALANG tool on each program present in the dataset, it breaks each program into a set of tokens, we used count of each token present in a program as the set of features for that particular program.
+  * Next step was to look for the features which could be used to distinguish each of these programs, thus we performed lexical analysis using JAVALANG tool on each program present in the dataset, it breaks each program into a set of tokens, we used count of each token present in a program as the set of features for that particular program.

-For eg:Consider a simple program to add two numbers after performing lexical analysis the tokens generated are given below.
+for e.g.:Consider a simple program to add two numbers after performing lexical analysis the tokens generated are given below.

 ![alt text](https://github.com/ankur27aggarwal/dummy/blob/master/Screen%20Shot%202020-04-10%20at%2010.06.02%20PM.png)

 <p align="justify">
-These lexical tokens were stored in  CodeClone.csv file such that each row in represents different number of tokens present in each source code file.After parsing all the programs our dataset Contains 56,168 rows (or programs), including 10k duplicates approx and 15 different features.
+These lexical tokens were stored in  CodeClone.csv file such that each row in represents different number of tokens present in each source code file.
+After parsing all the programs our dataset Contains 56,168 rows (or programs), including 10k duplicates approx and 15 different features.
 </p>

 ![alt text](https://github.com/ankur27aggarwal/dummy/blob/master/Screenshot%202020-04-10%20at%205.22.53%20PM.png)